Miss your flower garden? These winter flowering plants will brighten up your home and help you to survive cabin fever.

-Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to grow indoors.
+Bright and beautiful Clivia miniata is in the same family as Amaryllis, and is just as easy to grow indoors.

-These Clivia miniata hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
-Naturally a summer-bloomer, Kaffir Lily bulbs can be forced for early bloom indoors in late winter.
+These flowering hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
+Naturally a summer-bloomer, Clivia bulbs can be forced for early bloom indoors in late winter.

 You'll find Kalanchoe in florist's shops mid-winter.
 Well, you'll see them for sale year-round.
 These beautiful bloomers are gaining in popularity as house plants.